Risingson/eveeyedocs/docs/data/database.md

 If you are using this feature you won't be able to edit data within eveeye.
 The data file ~~has to provide the `Last-Modified` header~~ and has to contain the following keys:

+!!!
+Warning "In Development"
+    This feature is under development.
+Things are likely to change.

 | key | description | type | max |
 |--|--|--|--|
 | ss | solarsystem name or id | string or numeric | - |